Seeing Stars: Where the Movies Were

 scenes south of 120th.

-A shot by shot breakdown of
+A shot by

 the first "Fast & Furious" race scene:

-The first shot of the starting line
+of the starting

-& Wheels", actually is just that, located at 12087 Prairie.
+Tires & Wheels", actually is just that, located at 12087

 That's on the west side of Prairie, just south of 120th.
-The cars at the
+The cars at

 are pointed north.
 As the crowds cheer, the cars move slowly north to the

-starting line on Prairie at 120th.
+on Prairie at 120th.

-However, as they hit the gas, they
+hit the gas, they

 cut to a shot of the crowd cheering, and what appears to be an airplane

 tailfin is seen behind them.
-That would be the airfield on the east side
+That would be the airfield on the east

 of Prairie, south of 120th.
 The cars are heading north up Prairie.

-After a close up of the Paul's face,
+of the Paul's face,

-the first identifiable shot is of a yellow square sign above what appears
+the first identifiable shot is of a yellow square sign above what

 to be a used car lot (with pennants strung on lines over the lot).
 That